 - Click on the link above or search for a similar add-on in the Chrome Web Store.

+You don’t always need a browser extension to enable dark mode on a desktop.
 Some browsers (like Opera Mini) are designed to integrate dark mode themes directly onto websites.
+Here are the screenshots on how to turn on dark mode in the Opera Mini browser.

 - Open the browser and click the O icon to open the browser menu.